accole/Sports-Analytics/README.md

   Therefore, lower values of K represent these "intermediary" positions better since they are more dispersed, but overall there are more "1-position" players in our Dataset, so more C, F, and G are classified correctly (this can be seen in KNN Graphs).
-- KNN graphs before and after classification are plotted in KNN Graphs folder.
+- KNN graphs before and after classification are plotted in the KNN Graphs folder.

 # kmeans_position.py